 QP3.
 Number and percent of providers delivering Participant Directed Services that meet requirements.
 A provider who has not completed the requalification process by January 31st is disenrolled by the ODP Provider Enrollment Unit.
 If a provider sends in a requalification packet after being disenrolled, the provider will be considered a new provider and will have to enroll as such.
 ODP tracks this process through the partnership with the VF/EA FMS Contractor.
 Providers (SSPs) who do not complete the requalification process or who by and through the process are found to no longer qualify may not render an HCBS after the date their current qualifications expire.
-If a provider sends in a requalification packet after being disenrolled, the provider will have to complete an initial enrollment packet as if they were a newly enrolled SSP.
+If a provider sends in a requalification packet after being disenrolled, the provider sends in a requalification packet after being disenrolled, the provider sends in a requalification packet after being disenrolled, the provider will have to complete an initial enrollment packet as if they were a newly enrolled SSP.
 This process is administered by the FMS agent, which sends reports to ODP documenting each SSP's qualification status.
 ODP can then verify that only qualified providers are providing HCBS.